To start, I'd like to say welcome to the site!

 Today, I'd like to discuss Cuban girls.

-Consider this your short and sweet introduction to the women of Cuba!
+Consider this your short and sweet introduction to Cuban women!

 I'm not outgoing.